St. Johns Wort

 When to harvest St. Johns Wort

-The flowers open in mid June through mid July, depending on your elevation and the degree of heat you experience at that time of year.
-Here in the BC mountains we can harvest St. Johns wort from mid July to the end of the month, and never earlier than July 10th.
-The five petaled flowers are numerous, growing on the top of the stalk.
-I pick them by using my fingers as a fork, running them up the stalk, through the clusters of flowers.
+The flowers open in mid-June through mid-July, depending on your elevation and the degree of heat you experience at that time of year.
+Here in the BC mountains, we can harvest St. Johns wort from mid-July to the end of the month, and never earlier than July 10th.
+The five-petaled flowers are numerous, growing on the top of the stalk.
+I pick them by using my fingers like a fork, running them up the stalk, through the clusters of flowers.
 This causes the flowers to fall into my upturned palm.
 Picking the flowers will stain your fingers a deep purple.
-But the colour washes off with soap.
+But the color washes off with soap.

 St. Johns Wort, like Bidens, needs to be tinctured fresh because the active ingredient dissipates quickly once the plant is picked.
 The dried plant has less active ingredient left than the fresh blossoms.
 If you picked it and let it dry, you can use it for tea, but increase the amount of plant material in the tea ball.
 The tea is not as effective as the fresh plant material.
 If you don’t have St. Johns Wort growing near you at this time of year, you can buy the dried flowers at Mountain Rose herbs — just use more.

 How to use St. Johns Wort